Exercise During Your Period: The Facts

 I love that women feel like this is something they can ask questions about and discuss openly.

-Talking about the menstrual cycle and things like menstrual cramps is really important as it’s an everyday reality for ALL women!
-While menstruation has been a taboo topic in the past, I believe women should be educated about what to do when you have your period — and then we can make informed decisions about our health and fitness based on the best available information.
+Talking about the menstrual cycle and things like menstrual cramps is really important as it’s an everyday reality for women.
+While menstruation has been a taboo topic in the past, I believe it's important to be educated about what to do when you have your period — so you can make informed decisions about your health and fitness based on the best available information.

 - Should I exercise during my period?